public information

 Deposits

-• Advance deposit may be required for the estimated charges - 25%
+Advance deposit may be required for the estimated charges - 25%

-• Further advance deposit may be required to meet the charges for dealing with the application - 75%
+Further advance deposit may be required to meet the charges for dealing with the application - 75%

 For financially disadvantaged applicants or those issued with prescribed pensioner concession cards, the charge payable is reduced by 25%.

-Access Arrangements
+Access Arranagements

 Access to documents can be granted by way of inspection, a copy of a document, a copy of an audio or video tape, a computer disk, a transcript of a recorded, shorthand or encoded document from which words can be reproduced.

-Freedom of Information decisions
+Freedom of Information Decisions

 As soon as possible, but in any case within 45 days, we will provide the applicant with a notice of decision in relation to the application.
 If the applicant disagrees with the decision the applicant can apply for an internal review of the application.
 Applications for an internal review should be made in writing within 30 days of receiving the notice of decision.
 Applicants will be notified of the outcome of the review within 15 days.

-If the applicant is still unhappy with the decision they can apply to the Information Commissioner for an external review.
+If the applicant is still unhappy with the decision they can apply to the Information Commissioner for an external review

-Amendment of personal information
+Amendment of Personal Information

-Applications to have personal information held by LandCorp amended should be made in writing to the Freedom of Information Coordinator (address provided above), should provide enough information to determine what changes are required, and should provide current contact details.
+Applications to have personal information held by DevelopmentWA amended should be made in writing to the Freedom of Information Coordinator (address provided above), should provide enough information to determine what changes are required, and should provide current contact details.